 This year has seen some major businesses in the sector struggling financially, with Bridgetime Transport entering administration, as well as Youngs Transportation, AAD Transport, Gwynedd Shipping, S&J European Haulage, Linkline Transport and Cartwright Bros.

-The latest analysis of data from Companies House, carried out by Breawells Transport, also showed that companies handling the transport of cargo are the most difficult to run, with a business mortality rate of 54.4%.
+The latest analysis of data from Companies House, carried out by Breakwells Transport, also showed that companies handling the transport of cargo are the most difficult to run, with a business mortality rate of 54.4%.

 More successful are businesses that operate warehousing and storage facilities for haulage work, which have a mortality rate of 42.4%.